Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 to a custom colorspace with an S-shaped intensity curve before scaling and converting it back afterwards.
 What this does, essentially,
-is decrease the image’s contrast by pushing extreme values of both dark and bright towards the middle.
+is decrease the image's contrast by pushing extreme values of both dark and bright towards the middle.